Automated laboratories improve uptime with analytics

 Using these innovative technologies, the system can perform up to 440 tests per hour, the highest productivity per square meter in the industry.

 The predictive service and maintenance component of the system, designed using SAS, helps make sure throughput is uninterrupted and productivity remains as high as possible.

 Proactive service with SAS

 Early in the development phase, product development engineers at Siemens Healthineers defined what data could be relevant for predictive maintenance.
 This meant necessary sensors were integrated and the system connected to the Siemens Healthineers database, to enable data processing.

 Once the first development phase for the product series was complete, the next step was the dedicated development of the predictive service and maintenance solution.
-Here, Siemens Healthineers chose the SAS Platform, including SAS Data Management technologies, SAS Visual Analytics and SAS® Enterprise Guide®.
+Here, Siemens Healthineers chose SAS software and solutions, including SAS Data Management technologies, SAS Visual Analytics and SAS® Enterprise Guide®.

 Siemens Healthineers – Facts & Figures

 Project implementation with mayato

 For the conceptual design and implementation, Siemens Healthineers chose SAS partner mayato GmbH, because they had already worked successfully together on earlier projects.
 The mayato team handled the complete process, including: